Louis Vuitton is owned by LVMH.

 - It has a formal policy aligned with the Five Freedoms of animal welfare but no clear implementation mechanisms in place.

-- It appears to use leather, fur, exotic animal skin, shearling, exotic animal hair, and silk.
+- It appears to use leather, wool, fur, exotic animal skin, and exotic animal hair.

 - Responsible Down Standard certifies some of the down it uses.